pytroll/satpy/doc/source/reading.rst

 For additional configuration parameters, see :ref:`Settings`.

-Some limitations that may be resolved in the future:
+Known limitations as of Satpy 0.50:

 - Mixing different file types for the same reader is not yet supported.
   For FCI, that means it is not yet possible to mix FDHSI and HRFI data.
 - Only the nominal case has been tested.
 Missing segments are not yet supported.
 - Dask may not order the processing of the chunks optimally.
 That means some dask workers may be waiting for chunks 33–40 as chunks 1–32 are coming in and are not being processed.
+Possible workarounds:
-A suboptimal workaround is to use 40 workers.
+  - Use 40 workers.
+  - Use the dask distributed scheduler using
+    ``from dask.distributed import Client; Client()``.
+This has only limited support in Satpy.
+It is possible to read FCI L1C data, resample it using the gradient search resampler, and write the resulting data using the ``simple_image`` writer.
+The nearest neighbour resampler or the GeoTIFF writer do not currently work (see https://github.com/pytroll/satpy/issues/1762) If you use this scheduler, set the configuration variable ``readers.preload_dask_distributed`` to True.
 - Currently, Satpy merely checks the existence of a file and not whether it has been completely written.
 This may lead to incomplete files being read, which might lead to failures.

-Note that this uses the ``h5netcdf`` backend for opening NetCDF files.

 For more technical background reading including hints on how this could be extended to other readers, see